TheMaverickProgrammer/Swoosh/README.md

 Segues by themselves only draw what the programmer wants to have in the transition effect.
 The supplied segues have support for all 3 quality levels.

 See the guassian blur effect [here](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/BlurFadeIn.h#L96).
 Typically having a blur with the kernel size of 40 kills my mobile device's performance.
 But I've toggled the kernel size [here](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/BlurFadeIn.h#L20).
-Additionally, I have opted to capture the next and last activity screens **only once** when the segue firsts begins [here](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/BlurFadeIn.h#L96).
+Additionally, I have opted to capture the next and last activity screens **only once** when the segue [first begins](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/BlurFadeIn.h#L44).

 By providing alternative segue effect behavior for the quality modes, you can ensure your segues will run on anyone's devices.